fin-cli/core-command/README.md

     # Bash script for checking if WordPress is not installed.

-    if ! wp core is-installed 2>/dev/null; then
+    if ! fp core is-installed 2>/dev/null; then
         # WP is not installed.
 Let's try installing it.
-        wp core install
+        fp core install
     fi

     # Bash script for checking if WordPress is installed, with fallback.

-    if wp core is-installed 2>/dev/null; then
+    if fp core is-installed 2>/dev/null; then
         # WP is installed.
 Let's do some things we should only do in a confirmed WP environment.
-        wp core verify-checksums
+        fp core verify-checksums
     else
         # Fallback if WP is not installed.
         echo 'Hey Friend, you are in the wrong spot.
 Move in to your WordPress directory and try again.'